shashank-samavedula/gate-pass/README.md

-# College Gate Pass Management
+# Student Gate Pass Management
 Application for Gate Pass Issuing System for College using React Native and Firebase.